tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-Most of the year was covered in the roster explanation, so I'll just gush about how exciting it's been to watch this team's journey.
-After smashing their way through Tour 1 Div 2, they came into Tour 2 as an immediate threat.
+Most of the year was covered in the roster explanation, so I'll just gush about how exciting it's been to watch this team's journey this year.
+After smashing their way through Tour 1 Div 2, they came into Tour 2 as an immediate threat and nearly qualified to the Major *in their inaugural tour*.
 This region's already cutthroat enough as it is.
 Notice how you don't see Secret, OG, or Nigma anywhere on this page?
-Quest/Ooredoo took series off Gaimin and Tundra but just barely lost a tiebreaker against OG to qualify for Berlin.

 By the time Tour 3 ended, most teams were beginning to statistically lock their chances of directly qualifying to TI through points, but the last 3-4 slots were still up in the air.
 Were Quest able to *win* the Bali Major, they would've just barely gotten enough points to sneak a direct TI invite.
 Believe it or not, that was a fairly realistic proposition.
 Alas, their bracket run was cut short after losing to Gaimin and then Liquid.